Sellers

 Approval (Optional)

-If you've enabled manual approval, the seller waits for you to approve their application.
-Otherwise, they proceed immediately.
+If you've enabled seller approval, the seller waits for you to approve their application before they can create listings.
+Otherwise, they continue straight away.

-Choose how new vendors are approved to sell on your marketplace:
+Choose how new sellers are approved to sell on your marketplace:

 Auto-Approve